url-kaist/dynaVINS/README.md

-# DynaVINS : A Visual-Inertial SLAM for Dynamic Environments
+# DynaVINS: A Visual-Inertial SLAM for Dynamic Environments

 ## :bookmark_tabs: About DynaVINS (IEEE RA-L'22)